radish-es/opensourcelaw/content/feb8/_index.md

 ## The Shifting Legal Standard

-The legal framework for *de facto* expropriation established in *Mariner* was largely affirmed in a later Supreme Court of Canada case, *Canadian Pacific Railway v Vancouver (City*).
+The legal framework for *de facto* expropriation established in *Mariner* was mostly affirmed in a later Supreme Court of Canada case, *Canadian Pacific Railway v Vancouver (City*).

 - As you read the *Annapolis* decision, next, you might notice that the judges seem to disagree on whether the majority judgement "changes" or "clarifies" the pre-existing law.

-- This argument is mainly semantics.
+- This argument between the judges is mainly semantics.
 There is no question that the majority's decision shifts the legal test to be applied in claims for compensation based on *de facto* expropriation.
-The important question is about *how* the law has changed and why.
+The important questions are about *how* the law has changed, *why* it has changed, and *who benefits* from the shift.

 ## Annapolis Group In. v Halifax Regional Municipality, 2022 SCC 36